kenjennings/Atari-Font-To-Code/README.md

 # Atari-Font-To-Code
-An over-engineered linux tool to convert sn Atari 8-bit font to BASIC, C, and Assembly source.
+An over-engineered linux tool to convert an Atari 8-bit font to BASIC, C, and Assembly source.

 atf2code